 The work will need to meet any relevant standards and be signed off by an accredited certifying authority.
 Council is an accredited certifying authority.
 Other accredited certifiers can be found on the Building Professionals Board Register.

-You can apply for Council to assess your complying development, and to issue a final Occupation Certificate once work is finished.
+You can apply for Council to assess your complying development, and apply for a final Occupation Certificate once work is finished.

-Use the form below to apply for a complying development certificate.
+Use the button below to apply to Council via the NSW Planning Portal for a complying development certificate or occupation certificate.

 Complying Development on bush fire prone land